About 3 weeks ago, I was changing the Happy Baby’s diaper on his changing table.

-After all he’s been through…yes, this is just one more way God gets the glory for what He is doing in the Happy Baby’s life.
+After all he’d been through… Yes, this was just one more way God got the glory for what He is doing in the Happy Baby’s life.

 Then 5 out of the 5 girls I texted asking for prayer wrote back with their own story.

-My baby fell off a 10-foot-high bed, my baby fell off the ottoman, I literally dropped my baby to the floor – straight on her head, my baby nose dived out of the car onto the cement pavement…
+My baby fell off a 4-foot-high bed, my baby fell off the ottoman, I dropped my baby right out of my arms, my baby nose dived out of the car onto the cement pavement…

 And all of them – the babies were fine.

-What do you think of his spiked hair?
+What do you think of Happy Baby’s spiked hair?